sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

            ;
        }

-       //Fields to be shown on filter forms protected function configureDatagridFilters(DatagridMapper $datagridMapper)
+       // Fields to be shown on filter forms protected function configureDatagridFilters(DatagridMapper $datagridMapper)
        {
            $datagridMapper